Pension Nominee Dilemma: Can the Second Wife Be Added After the First Wife's Passing?

 umakanthan53

-I have no idea about the pension regulations applicable to the employees of LIC.
-But I am sure that the pension regulations of public sector undertakings like the LIC are , in general, based on/ similar to the pension rules applicable to Central/State Govt employees.
-Normally the family pension would revolve around the children of the pensioner upto their age of 25 years only in case the nominee dies.
-It can be inferred from the post the pensioner had two wives at the time of his retirement itself and for obvious reasons therefore he had not disclosed this fact to LIC and nominated the first wife only for family pension.
-The ages of the children born out of the second wife would lead to the presumption that the children, if any born to the first wife might also be above 25 years of age.
-Pension is a social security measure to certain class of retired employees and family pension to the surviving family members of a dceased pensioner is a further positive gesture in this regard.
-So, my personal view is that the widowed pensioner can nominate his second wife for family pension irrespective of the legal status of their marriage.Better, Sheetu may verify the Pension Rules of the LIC.
+Normally, the family pension would revolve around the children of the pensioner up to their age of 25 years, only in case the nominee dies.
+It can be inferred from the post that the pensioner had two wives at the time of his retirement, and for obvious reasons, he had not disclosed this fact to LIC and nominated the first wife only for the family pension.
+The ages of the children born to the second wife suggest that the children, if any, born to the first wife might also be above 25 years of age.

 nathrao

-An extract of LIC pension Rules 1995
+An extract of LIC Pension Rules 1995:

-(5) (a) Where family pension is payable to more widows than one, the family pension shall be paid
+(5) (a) Where family pension is payable to more than one widow, the family pension shall be paid to the widows in equal shares.

 This may help: http://licindia.in <link fixed>